References & Citations

 Validation Study

-Wastewater Surveillance for COVID-19 Forecasting
+Wastewater Surveillance and Forecasting

-Public health surveillance literature, 2024-2025.
+Public health surveillance literature.

 17